How to find date difference in PostgreSQL

 EXTRACT(field_name FROM date_time_vaue)

-The EXTRACT() function accept two value, the source also called the date and time value, and the second is field name like year, month and etc, that you want to extract from that date and time value.
+The EXTRACT() function accepts two values: the source, also called the date and time value, and the second is the field name, such as year, month, etc., that you want to extract from that date and time value.

 Let’s see how to use the EXTRACT() to find the date differences.